dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-This model gives us a lot of flexibility because we can now decide what to inject into the `UserController`.
-As we’ve seen in the previous article, we can inject a completely different implementation, or one that wraps the real implementation, without having to make any changes to the `UserController` (and all other consumers of that interface).
+This model gives a lot of flexibility because you can now decide what to inject into the `UserController`.
+As you’ve seen in the previous article, you can inject a completely different implementation, or one that wraps the real implementation, without having to make any changes to the `UserController` (and all other consumers of that interface).

+{{% callout NOTE %}}
-Note this is where the `IQuery<TResult>` interface comes into play.
-It prevents us from having to cast the return type (to `User[]` in this example); it therefore gives us compile-time support when working with the query handler; it provides compile-time support when specifying or injecting `IQueryHandler`s into our code.
-If we were to change the `FindUsersBySearchTextQuery` to return `UserInfo[]` instead of `User[]` (by updating it to implement `IQuery<UserInfo[]>`), the `UserController` would fail to compile because the generic type constraint on `IQueryHandler<TQuery, TResult>` won't be able to map `FindUsersBySearchTextQuery` to User[].
+This is where the `IQuery<TResult>` interface comes into play.
+It prevents you from having to cast the return type (to `User[]` in this example); it therefore gives you compile-time support when working with the query handler; it provides compile-time support when specifying or injecting `IQueryHandler`s into our code.
+If you were to change the `FindUsersBySearchTextQuery` to return `UserInfo[]` instead of `User[]` (by updating it to implement `IQuery<UserInfo[]>`), the `UserController` would fail to compile because the generic type constraint on `IQueryHandler<TQuery, TResult>` won't be able to map `FindUsersBySearchTextQuery` to User[].
+{{% /callout %}}

-Injecting the `IQueryHandler` interface into a consumer however, has some less obvious problems that still need to be addressed.
+Injecting the `IQueryHandler` interface into a consumer, however, has some less obvious problems that still need to be addressed.

-The number of dependencies if our consumers might get too big and can lead to [constructor over-injection](https://blog.ploeh.dk/2010/01/20/RebuttalConstructorover-injectionanti-pattern/)—when a constructor takes too many arguments (a common rule of thumb is that a constructor should take no more than 4 or 5 arguments).
-Constructor over-injection is an anti-pattern and is often a sign that the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (SRP) has been violated.
-Although it is important to adhere to SRP, it is also highly likely that consumers will want to execute multiple different queries without really violating SRP (in contrast to injecting many `ICommandHandler<TCommand>` implementations which would certainly be a violation of SRP).
+The number of dependencies of a consumer might get too big and can lead to [constructor over-injection](https://blog.ploeh.dk/2010/01/20/RebuttalConstructorover-injectionanti-pattern/)—when a constructor takes too many arguments (a common rule of thumb is that a constructor should take no more than 4 or 5 arguments).
+Constructor over-injection is a code smell and is often a sign that the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (SRP) has been violated.
+Although it is good to adhere to SRP, it is also highly likely that consumers need to execute multiple different queries, without really violating SRP (in contrast to injecting many `ICommandHandler<TCommand>` implementations which would certainly be a violation of SRP).
 In my experience the number of queries a class executes can change frequently, which would require constant changes into the number of constructor arguments.

-Another shortcoming of this approach is that the generic structure of the `IQueryHandler<TQuery, TResult>` leads to lots of infrastructural code which in turn makes the code harder to read.
+A consequence of this approach is that the generic structure of the `IQueryHandler<TQuery, TResult>` leads to lots of infrastructural code.
 For example:

 {{< highlight csharp >}}
 public class Consumer